nathanyjones/startup/README.md

 for a book, movie, website, restaurant, or a video game, but you lack the time / money / skillset required to create it.
 And so, the idea dies, along with its potential to become something greater than a passing thought.
-The idea sharing application allows you to easily record and publish your ideas.
+This idea sharing website allows you to easily record and publish your ideas.
 Your posts are then made available to people around the world who can combine your inspiration with their skillset to build things you've only ever dreamed of.